lttr/dotfiles/README.md

 - change download folder in your browser (I like `~/down`)
 - import backuped settings into some applications (e.g. doublecommander)

+## Installation into VirtualBox

+- add Shared folder in settings
+- install guest additions (add guest additions from VirtualBox and run `VBoxLinuxAdditions.run` as root)
+- add user to vboxsf group `sudo usermod -a -G vboxsf lukas`

 ## Thanks

 - [github](http://dotfiles.github.io/)